 I didn’t understand the burn out periods that come along or the way that people talked about patients.
 I didn’t understand how someone could sound like they didn’t care about the people who trusted them with their life.
 Now I understand that they get frustrated and vent about patients because they do care and they are frustrated by how little they can truly help some people.
 It is still hard for me sometimes to hear the way Doc talks about some patients when he is stressed and frustrated because as much as I wish I was enough a part of that world to truly understand, I know I don’t.
 BUT, I certainly sympathize and regret the somewhat judgmental feelings I have had for docs who talk about their patients negatively.

 I was 20 when Doc started medical school.
-I think back to our 392wedding day and realize that I was extremely young.
+I think back to our wedding day and realize that I was extremely young.
 I might have been able to make it on my own then, but I was very idealistic about the world.
 I’d like to think that I’ve learned to be less judgmental.
 We will begin the 3 years of Doc’s residency when I am 24.
 24 is still pretty young.

 Residency and especially intern year have many of the same horrible warnings surrounding them for spouses and families.
 So I’m just going to tell myself, “It’s not as bad as people keep telling me it will be.”
 There will be times it really sucks.
 There will be days that Doc is burnt out and says things that I cannot wrap my head around.
 But in the end, we will come out of residency feeling like we have grown even more.